August Rush: Reception

 Edward Douglas of comingsoon.net said that it "does not take long for the movie to reveal itself as an extremely contrived and predictable movie that tries too hard to tug on the heartstrings".

 Roger Ebert of the Chicago Sun-Times gave the movie three stars out of 4, calling it "a movie drenched in sentimentality, but it's supposed to be.
 The movie also came to a very sudden end, leaving it unfinished."

 A few critics suggested that the film is essentially a musical adaptation of Oliver Twist.

 Awards

 Despite the mostly unfavorable reception, August Rush was praised for its music.
 The song "Raise It Up" was nominated for Best Original Song at the 80th Academy Awards, but lost to Falling Slowly from Once.

 Stage adaptation

 A musical theater adaptation of August Rush premiered on May 3, 2019, at the Paramount Theatre in Aurora, Illinois.
 The book was written by Glen Berger, the music was composed by Mark Mancina, and the lyrics were written by both Berger and Mancina.
 The play was directed by John Doyle.

+August Rush: A New Musical, with a new book by Nick Blaemire and new music by Tom Kitt, Van Hughes, and Bonnie McKee, was announced in 2025.
+A workshop presentation of the musical was presented at Open Jar Studios in December 2025.
+The musical's pre-Broadway run will premiere at San Diego's Old Globe Theatre in Spring 2027.
+It will be directed by Kathleen Marshall.